JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/basins.md

-# Basins of Attraction
+# Attractor Basins, Tipping Points

-In this page we list several functions related with basins of attraction and their properties.
+In this page we list several functions related with basins of attraction and tipping points.
 In the example [Basins in Higher Dimensions](@ref) we try to apply every single function listed below, so check this for an example application of everything listed here!

 ## Computing Basins of Attraction